Burnham Table Tennis League Rules

 9.5.
 Change of Team Details: Any team changing its captain, captain's contact details, venue, or home night shall notify the Fixture Secretary and all other team captains in their division as soon as possible.

 9.6.
-Captains: The captain of each team shall be responsible for the smooth running of the team in fulfilling the league programme.
+Captains: The captain of each team will make sure their contact details are available on the league website and shall be responsible for the smooth running of the team in all league competitions.

 9.7.
 Season: The playing season shall be from 1st September to 30th April.
 All matches must be played before the end of the season.

 9.8.
 The Executive Committee shall have the power to order any match to be played or replayed or to take any steps necessary to see that the league functions in the interest of all players.

 9.9.
 Obligations: Any team failing to fulfil a fixture without prior consent of the Fixture Secretary shall be fined £5 for first offence and £10 for each subsequent offence.
 The Club is responsible for collection of fine and submission to the Fixture Secretary.

 10.1.
 Lighting: No specified standard of lighting is required by the league.